National Hydrographic Office: Post-independence

 After Indian independence in 1947, the department continued its functions under the Surveyor-in-Charge of the Marine Survey of India from Bombay.
 Later the office was shifted to Dehradun by renaming it as Naval Hydrographic Office headed by Chief Hydrographer of the Navy, which was later re-designated Chief Hydrographer to the Government of India in 1964.
 In view of international role of India in hydrography, the office was renamed once again in 1997 as National Hydrographic Office.
 Captain (later Admiral and Chief of the Naval Staff) Jal Cursetji was the first Indian to serve as the Chief Hydrographer of the Navy.

 National Hydrographic Office

-The National Hydrographic Office, headed by the Chief Hydrographer to the Government of India, is the headquarters of Indian Naval Hydrographic Department stationed at Dehradun.
-It is responsible for the publication of nautical charts relating to Indian on behalf of the government.
+The National Hydrographic Office, headquartered at Dehradun, is responsible for the publication of nautical charts relating to India on behalf of the Government of India.
+It is the National Authority for publication of nautical charts and publications.

 Chief Hydrographer to the Government of India

 The Chief Hydrographer to the Government of India is the executive head of the Indian Naval Hydrographic Department.
 The Chief Hydrographer is a vice admiral from the Indian Navy.
 The Chief Hydrographer is also the coordinator for charting Area "J" in the North Indian Ocean and NAVAREA VIII coordinator.